No-prior Bayes reIMagined: probabilistic approximations of inferential models: Acknowledgments

 \section{Acknowledgments}

-The author thanks the Editor, Associate Editor, and two anonymous reviewers for their valuable comments on an earlier version of this paper.
+The author thanks the Editor, Associate Editor, two anonymous reviewers, and Max Raner for their valuable comments on an earlier version of this paper.
 This work is partially supported by the U.S.~National Science Foundation, grants SES--2051225 and DMS--2412628.